 Ali may sue his employer for wrongful termination based on a political, lawful activity.
 The employer should not be making employment decisions based on Ali’s political views.

-2. What kinds of political activity are protected by California political activity retaliation law?
+2. What kinds of political activity are protected against retaliation?

 Political affiliation is not, strictly speaking, a protected class in California.
-Nevertheless, state political workplace retaliation law protects employees’ right to engage in political activity outside of work.8
+Nevertheless, state political workplace retaliation law protects employees’ right to engage in non-job-related, political activity outside of work.8

 So, for example, it would probably not be illegal under Labor Code 1101 and 1102 LC for an employer to restrict the ability of employees to engage in political discussions with clients or customers while at work, or to use the position provided by their job to promote political opinions that the employer does not support.